 Once you’ve attached a caravan of comparable weight, this drops to around 43.75 bhp/tonne.

-Generally speaking, automatic gearboxes are well-suited to towing caravans.
-When pulling so much weight, an automatic with its torque converter will mean that there’s less wear and tear on the transmission.
+Whilst you can tow a caravan in both an automatic or manual car, generally speaking, automatic gearboxes are well-suited to towing caravans.
+When pulling so much weight, an automatic car with its torque converter will mean that there’s less wear and tear on the transmission.
 They make it easier for the driver at crawling pace and on hill starts in particular.

 If you’re worried about control in bad weather conditions, such as in snow or ice, newer automatics allow you to manually change the gear or they have specific ‘winter’ or ‘sport’ settings depending on the circumstances.
 Being able to manually change gear also helps when you want to overtake.

-Rear wheel drive, front wheel drive or a 4x4?
+Is rear wheel drive, front wheel drive or a 4x4 best for towing?